NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 Service oriented architecture<br>
 A service-oriented architecture (SOA) is a style of software design where services are provided to the other components by application components, through a communication protocol over a network.
 The basic principles of service-oriented architecture are independent of vendors, products and technologies.
 A service is a discrete unit of functionality that can be accessed remotely and acted upon and updated independently, such as retrieving a credit card statement online [Wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture).

+### P4L1 Components
+**What is a software component?**<br>
+A software component is a software element that conforms to a component model and can be independently deployed and composed without modification according to a composition standard.

+**What is a component model?**<br>
+A component model defines specific interaction and composition standards.
+A component model implementation is the dedicated set of executable software elements required to support the execution of components that conform to the model.

+**What is a composition?**<br>
+The combination of two or more software components yielding a new component behavior at a different level of abstraction.
+The characteristics of the new component behavior are determined by the components being combined and by the way they are combined [Bill Councill](http://heim.ifi.uio.no/~frank/inf5040/CBSE/Component-Based_Software_Engineering_-_ch1.pdf).

+Does it make sense to use a 3rd party solution in order to solve the problem?

 ## Conclusions
 Answers to the following questions: